Devshirme: The life of the devshirme

 The children were subjected to a draconian training system: “They make them drudge day and night, and they give them no bed to sleep on and very little food.”
 They were allowed to “speak to each other only when it is urgently necessary” and were made to “pray together without fail at four prescribed times every day.”
 As “for any little offense, they beat them cruelly with sticks, rarely hitting them less than a hundred times, and often as much as a thousand.
 After punishments the boys have to come to them and kiss their clothing and thank them for the cudgelings they have received.
 You can see, then, that moral degradation and humiliation are part of the training system,” writes 16th century Italian diplomat Giovan Francesco Morosini (cardinal).
 They were “degraded to the level of animals” and showed a “dog-like devotion to the sultan”, writes Vasiliki Papouli.
 Many possibly suffered from Stockholm Syndrome.

 Tavernier noted in 1678 that the janissaries looked more like a religious order than a military corps.
 The members of the organization were not banned from marriage, as Tavernier further noted, but it was very uncommon for them.
 He went on to write that their numbers had increased to a hundred thousand but only due to a degeneration of regulations, with many of them in fact being "fake" janissaries, posing as such for tax exemptions and other social privileges.
 He noted that the actual number of janissaries was in fact much lower.
 Shaw writes that their number was 30,000 under Suleiman the Magnificent.
 By the 1650s, the number of janissaries had increased to 50,000, but by this time, the devshirme had largely been abandoned as a method of recruitment.
-Recruits were sometimes gained through voluntary accessions, as some parents were eager to have their children enroll in the janissary service that ensured them a successful career and comfort.

-The BBC notes the following regarding the devshirme system: "Although members of the devshirme class were technically slaves, they were of great importance to the Sultan because they owed him their absolute loyalty and became vital to his power.
-This status enabled some of the 'slaves' to become both powerful and wealthy."